 - United States

-This concludes the topic on capitalist economy, which is one of the three types of economies operating in the market.
-To read more of such interesting concepts on Economics for Commerce, stay tuned to BYJU’S.
+This concludes the topic, capitalist economy.
+It is one of the three types of economies operating in the market.
+To read more about such interesting concepts on economics for commerce, stay tuned to BYJU’S.